jasmineelkins/forget-me-not/README.md

 - _DONE_ Extension has link to open Newsletter web app in new tab
 - _DONE_ Reading List shows article title, URL, Read-by date
 - _DONE_ User can delete Articles from Reading List
-- _DONE_ Extension sets default read-by date to end of current week (Saturday)
+- _DONE_ Extension sets default read-by date to end of current week
 - _DONE_ Logout should Navigate back to Homepage
 - _DONE_ Profile edit PATCH not updating: fix
 - _DONE_ Reading list not working.. fix